From the Basement: Broadcast

-The podcast launched on 18 December 2006.
+From the Basement launched on 18 December 2006.
 The first UK broadcast was on Sky Arts on 1 December 2007 and premiered in the US on Rave HD on 22 February 2008, followed by a run on the Independent Film Channel in the fall of 2008.
 The IFC chose to split the episodes listed below into shorter, half-hour segments.
 They were also amongst the final programmes broadcast by the now defunct YLE Extra in Finland.

 A second series of shows ran on Sky Arts from 3 December 2008 to 7 January 2009.
 On 10 March 2009 the series of performances was released on DVD.
-A new series of From the Basement began on YouTube in May 2022, featuring acts including Idles, Warpaint and Caribou.
+A new series of From the Basement began on YouTube in May 2022, featuring acts including Idles, Warpaint, Caribou, and Geese.

 Episodes

 Each episode of From The Basement features performances from several musical artists.
-The first podcast episode of the series featured Thom Yorke performing songs from the Radiohead album In Rainbows (2007), the White Stripes, and a collaboration between Four Tet's Kieran Hebden and drummer Steve Reid.
+The first episode featured Thom Yorke, the White Stripes, and a collaboration between Four Tet's Kieran Hebden and drummer Steve Reid.
 The episode was filmed by director Sophie Muller.
 Episode 6 of series 1 was filmed in Bob Clearmountain's Mix This! studio in Los Angeles rather than in London's Maida Vale Studios.
 There are also two full episodes of Radiohead performances, released as In Rainbows – From the Basement (2008) and The King of Limbs: Live from the Basement (2011).